lauramayol/my_blockchain/README.md

 # Create your Custom Blockchain in Django
 *Release 1.0*

 The goal of this project is to set up a simple blockchain stored in sqlitedb.
+Inspired by https://github.com/dvf/blockchain

 ## Features

 #### This release
 - [x] Mine transactions that haven't been assigned to a block yet and be rewarded with a coin.
+Simple Proof of Work Algorithm used:
+         - Find a number p' such that hash(pp') contains leading 4 zeroes, where p is the previous p'
+         - p is the previous proof, and p' is the new proof
 - [x] Create new transactions to be mined.
 - [x] Query full chain and transaction list.
 - [x] Register and resolve conflicts with other nodes in the network that hold a copy of same blockchain.